Larisa24fhsu/GroupC_CSCI441_SoftwareEngineeringProject/README.md

       Pavel Martinez
       Brandon Tilley

-This WasteLesss Electronic Project Archive Contains the Following Items 5/11/2025
+5/11/2025

+See Project Electronic Archive Overview of Items.pdf for clearer view

 WasteLesss Electronic Project Overview README- this contain the breakdown of all the items contained in the Archive Documentation – This contains the entire projects documentation